 Log into your TOPCAT account, click your name in the upper right hand corner, go to My Loans.
 Anything that is eligible for renewal will have a RENEW button listed next to the item.
 Click there and you're all set.

 Group study rooms are typically first come, first serve.
-If you wish to reserve a group study room, ask your instructor to contact their subject area liaison.
+If you wish to reserve a group study room, please contact an Alverno librarian.

 From on campus, you will need your system username and password.
 From off campus,